garthlester/NERDTree/README.md

 ### From Marketplace

-You can install NERDTree for VSCode via <TODO: find link>
+TODO: Currently not available in the marketplace

 ### From Source

 1. Clone this repo and cd into it
-2. Make sure to have Node.js installed
+2. Make sure to have [Node.js](https://nodejs.org) installed
 3. Install vsce: `npm install -g @vscode/vsce`
 4. Install yarn: `npm install -g yarn`
 5. Generate a VSIX file: `vsce package`.
 If you get errors about other missing dependencies, go install them and repeat this step until it succeeds.